arikastarvo/comet/README.md

 ## Roadmap

 **IF** I will ever get to this, then ideas are ...
-* Fix those unit tests that I broke and did not push upstream (and then add some more)
 * Finish and polish Redis Streams and Kafka input/output connectors that are almost ready
 * Some more modularization to:
   * create separate api packagage that can be utilized to build new io connectors